Canon 5D Mark III vs Panasonic GH5

-The review scores listed above should be treated with care, though.
+Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 Alternatively, you can follow any of the listed hyperlinks for comparisons that others found interesting.

 - Canon 1Ds Mark II vs Panasonic GH5

 - Canon 550D vs Canon 5D Mark III